Support and Resources – OLPRUVA® OLPRUVA® Support and Resources

 • have kidney or liver problems

 • are pregnant or plan to become pregnant.
 It is not known if OLPRUVA will harm your unborn baby.
-If you become pregnant during treatment with OLPRUVA, call Acer Therapeutics Inc. at 1-833-657-7882 to report the pregnancy.
+If you become pregnant during treatment with OLPRUVA, call your doctor to report the pregnancy.

 • are breastfeeding or plan to breastfeed.
 It is not known if OLPRUVA passes into your breast milk.
 Talk to your doctor about the best way to feed your baby if you take OLPRUVA.